marijnh/Eloquent-JavaScript/09_regexp.md

 {{index traversal}}

-Our expression matches if we can find a path from the left side of the diagram to the right side.
+If we can find a path from the left side of the diagram to the right side, our expression matches.
 We keep a current position in the string, and every time we move through a box, we verify that the part of the string after our current position matches that box.

 {{id backtracking}}